|Program||Bachelor [학사과정]||Course Type||Major Elective [ 전공선택 ]|

 |Summary of Lecture||Course Description:

 This course conveys the importance of considering human capabilities, limitations and interactions in system design and operation.
 This includes understanding human characteristics from the physical, sensory and cognitive perspectives, and how people fit into socio-technical systems.
-This introductory course provides students with a basic Human Factors knowledge base, methodologies/techniques, selected analytical and engineering skills and fun human experiments.
+This introductory course provides students with a basic Human Engineering knowledge base, methods/techniques, selected analytical and engineering skills and fun human experiments.

 - Understand the principles and applications of human engineering;